johaneo/parpar/README.md

 ## Context

 This is retroactive readme; I've not worked on this code for a while.
 But the ideas may be generally interesting, and in case you don't want to read old code, this is a useful overview.
-Some of this overview is aspirational: I am not sure how gracefully the implementation handles the "Is it actually parsing" cases.
+Some of this overview is aspirational: I am sure I left it failing some test case, but I can't recall exactly what.

 ## TL;DR